k-datacloud/k-datacloud/README.md

 ## Hi there 👋 I'm Kaisei
 **Thank you for visiting my profile.
-I have learned programming by myself and have experienced to develop some languages**
+I have learned programming by myself and have experienced through personal projects in some languages**

 ## Tech
 ### Frontend